algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Preconditions**:

 - Need to have a phone.
-- Need to know a bit about cheeses.
+- Need to know a bit about cheese.
-- Need to know the kind of cheese they want.
+- Need to know what kind of cheese they want.
 - Need to have access to the application (QR code).

 > [!Note]